bdogger/ngOAuth2Utils/README.md

 ---
 ##What does this module do?##
-When you add this module to your angular project (and configure it), it provides the services necessary to have an oauth authentication scheme.
+When you add this module to your angular project (and configure it), it provides full authentication to your application using the Oauth2 password grant_type.
-At this point login and logout controllers and views will have to be added independent of this project in order to keep the services flexible.
-Once configured, you can use the services to secure your application against unauthenticated users also use it for communicating with an Ouath2 authentication server and for adding an Authorization token to every request.
+Once configured, you can use the require-authenticated and require unauthenticated directives to secure your UI.
+Configuring a watch on $tokenService.isValidToken() provides the ability to run app-specific logic when logged out or logged in.

 ##Installation##
 To install this component into your project